asbelz/asbelz/README.md

 I'm a computer scientist at Dublin City University, ADAPT Research Centre, and University of Aberdeen.
-I work in the NLG@ADAPT research group in DCU/ADAPT, and the CLAN research group at Aberdeen.
+I work in the NLG research group in DCU/ADAPT, and the CLAN research group at Aberdeen.
 My main research interests are natural language generation, evaluation of NLP systems, reproducibility, and ethical AI.

 <!---